FZJ-JSC/jupyter-jsc-unicoremgr/README.md

 # Jupyter-JSC UNICORE manager

+This Image is used by [Jupyter-JSC](https://jupyter-jsc.fz-juelich.de) to start JupyterLabs via UNICORE on connected hpc systems.

 ## Configuration
 The UNICORE manager webservice uses a JSON format that allows you to configure the commands.